NadeemA23/GeneralQuiz/README.md

 ## Scope:

-In order to get the correct ideas accross , the game will contain these features:
+In order to get the correct ideas across , the game will contain these features:

 - logo in web bar
-- Interactive quiz where the background changes colour depending on whether its correct or incorrect answer
+- Interactive quiz where the background changes color depending on whether its correct or incorrect answer
-- A tally which updates everytime a question is answered
+- A tally which updates every time a question is answered
-- Same colour scheme / design throughout page.
+- Same color scheme / design throughout page.

 Future Enhancements